Emptiness formation probability, Toeplitz determinants, and conformal field theory: Some related problems

 For the XXZ and dimer chains the limit $n\to \infty$ doesn't give the emptiness formation probability, but rather the probability of observing an \emph{antiferromagnetic} string $p(\uparrow\downarrow\ldots\uparrow\downarrow)$.
 At the free fermions point the corresponding determinants are also simple and take the form $p=\det_{1\leq i,j\leq \ell}\, (m_{ij})$ with

 for the XX chain and

 for the dimer chain.
 Once again $Q$ is the set $Q=\Set{-\pi +(2m+1)\pi/L|m=0,\ldots,L/2}$.
 Here we have only given the determinants corresponding to a periodic chain, but there are similar expressions in the open case.
 It might be possible to study exactly the infinite limit $L\to \infty$, but the situation is more complicated because the corresponding matrices are only block-Toeplitz.
-To the author's knowledge no mathematical result can be applied to these determinants as of now.
+Although some rigorous asymptotic results in such cases are available \cite{blockT1,blockT2}, to the author's knowledge none of these can be applied to derive the universal terms as of now.
 It is however possible to perform a CFT analysis similar to the one presented in Sec.~\ref{sec:cbc}.
+Indeed imposing this antiferromagnetic sequence does not inject particles in the system, and the arguments developed in Sec~\ref{sec:cbc} should still apply.
 For example the leading logarithmic terms can easily be predicted in both chains.
 Since the configuration with alternating spins is expected to renormalize to a Dirichlet boundary condition for the boson field, we predict a term in $\case{c}{8}\log \ell$ in the infinite geometry.
 In the semi-infinite geometry one has to take care of the height shift discussed in Sec.~\ref{sec:logterms}, and one arrives at $\case{2R^2-c}{16}\log\ell$.
 Here the central charge is $c=1$.
 However just like in Sec.~\ref{sec:EFP_down}, subleading corrections require a new and more thorough analysis, as other leading irrelevant operators could play a role.
 This is also an interesting question for further studies.